 So you know what I say?
-I say screw Strong Female Characters.
-What we need now are some Weak Female Characters.
+Screw Strong Female Characters.
+What we need is Weak Female Characters.
 My arguments below the fold…

 Along would come the Hot Hero, strong, rugged, with a square jaw and stony buttocks, to save the day.
 As in the heroic tales of old, their prize for defeating the villain would be the chance to shag the Damsel and live happily ever after.